ben854719/Tranquille-Garden-Text-Application/README.md

 # Features:

- ## Python Powered Accessibility:
+ ## Python Accessibility Features:

 - Customizable Fonts: Choose from ADHD- and Dyslexia-friendly typefaces to reduce the visual strain.

 - Adaptive Color Schemes: Personalize contrast and background tones to improve the focus and the comfort.

-- Chunked Content Rendering: Automotically will breaks down the long text into digestible segments using Python
+- Chunked Content Rendering: Automotically will breaks down the long text into digestible segments using Python.

 ## Cryptographic Data Security: